 Course ECLE1

 Type of course Core

 Name of lecturer Professor Dr. Larissa Zierow

 Credits (ECTS) 4/75

 Contact hours/week 3

-Learning outcomes Subject specific competencies Students are familiar with the principles of economics and understand the relations between micro- and macroeconomics as well as the role of economic policy in a global economy.
-They are aware of the economic settings which are relevant for entrepreneurial decision- making.
+Learning outcomes Subject specific competencies Students are familiar with the principles of economics and understand the relations between micro- and macroeconomics as wel as the role of economic policy in a global economy.
+They are aware of the economic settings which are relevant for entrepreneurial decision-making.
 They understand and reflect the market mechanisms in different market forms.
 Students can appreciate the role and interaction of different economic agents (households and firms) on aggregated markets, as well as the relevance of spill-over and feedback effects between the goods, money and labour markets.
 They are able to reflect the relevance of fiscal and monetary policy especially for employment and inflation in a global setting.
 Professional, interdisciplinary competencies Students are informed about the key characteristics of relevant theoretical approaches in micro- and macroeconomics.
-They are aware of graphical, mathematical and econometric methods and tools to analyse and reflect market situations.
+They are aware of graphical, mathematical and econometric methods and tools to analyze and reflect market situations.
 They can describe and evaluate the implications of economic policy for individual and aggregate variables.
 Students will be able to identify the relations between strategic entrepreneurial goals and the economic surroundings.
 They can derive and explain the consequences of economic growth and development for firms and are able to develop adequate solutions as a response to changes in the economic surroundings.
 Students know how to handle and apply complex economic approaches and are able to argue in a logically consistent way and draw conclusions.
 They will have developed a feeling for the mix of intuitive and sometimes fuzzy arguments and formal rigor needed to work with (economic) theory.
-They will also understand the relevance of assumptions for the o
+They will also understand the relevance of assumptions for the outcome of economic models.
+Key and social competencies Students reflect and challenge economic problems and current challenges in a global economy.
+They deepen their knowledge of economic variables and settings and develop the ability to think as an economis

 Course-specific contributions to AoL competency goals (CG 2 - 6) CG 2 reinforced: Students critically reflect and evaluate economic problems and current challenges in a global economy based on theoretical concepts and empirical studies.
 This enables them to deal with international and intercultural conflicts in business behaviour.